g0lemXIV/udacity-mle-nanodegree/capstone-project/Readme.md

 ![udacity](https://miro.medium.com/max/1200/1*8chqKIGajMlaANgxyPyyXg.jpeg)

-#### In this project, I apply what I have learned on machine learning engineering nanodegree course
+#### In this project, I apply what I have learned on Machine Learning Engineer course

 ### Project description